Swhag/Soc-Analyst-Portfolio/6 - Wireshark Traffic Analysis/README.md

 ---

+## Investigation Flow
+1. **Initial triage**
+   - Triage traffic to find what stands out

+2. **Pivot**
+   - Pivot on suspicious hosts or protocols

+3. **Validation**
+   - Validate behavior using packet details and streams

+4. **Summary**
+   - Summarize findings and next steps

+---

 ## Key Traffic Patterns and Indicators
+The following patterns represent common indicators encountered during SOC traffic analysis and are used to assess intent and escalation risk.

 ### 1) Nmap Scan Detection (TCP / UDP)
 **Purpose:** Recognize common network scanning behavior.